phase2/particle/README.md

 [![Build Status](https://travis-ci.org/phase2/pattern-lab-starter.svg?branch=master)](https://travis-ci.org/phase2/pattern-lab-starter)

+# Welcome

+NAMETBD is a highly-opinionated set of tools and examples to:

+1. Build an application-agnostic **design system**
+1. Apply that design system to a locally-served **Pattern Lab** for rapid prototyping
+2. Apply that design system to a **Drupal theme**

+In depth documentation about frontend approach using this project at [Phase2 Frontend Docs](https://phase2.github.io/frontend-docs/)

 # Prerequisites

 - [Node `^8.0.0`](https://nodejs.org)
 - [PHP `^7.0.0`](https://php.net)
 - [Composer](https://getcomposer.org)

-In depth documentation about frontend approach using this project at [Phase2 Frontend Docs](https://phase2.github.io/frontend-docs/)

 # QuickStart